 5. Who else is involved in the decision making process?

-It’s important to have a sense of this upfront, so you can ensure all of the important decision makers are involved in the exploratory process.
+It’s important to have a sense of this upfront, so you can ensure all of the important decision makers are involved in the exploratory sales process.

-Otherwise, you may run into a scenario where one or two decision makers wants to move forward, but the then have to discuss it later with a third decision maker who perhaps isn’t quite as on board with the decision.
+Otherwise, you may run into a scenario where one or two decision makers wants to move forward, but then have to discuss it later with a third decision maker who perhaps isn’t quite as on board with the decision.

 6. What would it take to make this happen / keep you from moving forward today?